zzwch/myScripts/pipeline/smartliu/README.md

-#A simple command line tool for tag-based scRNA-Seq (from TangLab) data analysis.
+# A simple command line tool for tag-based scRNA-Seq (from TangLab) data.

-##installation
+## installation
 pip install --editable .